rolodato/dotenv-safe/README.markdown

 });
 ```

-Not all the variables have to be defined in `.env`, they can be supplied externally.
+Not all the variables have to be defined in `.env`; they can be supplied externally.
 For example, the following would work:

 ```